Club Guy & Roni

 Club Guy & Roni is an international dance company from Groningen in the Netherlands, led by choreographers Roni Haver and Guy Weizman.
 The company was founded in 2002.

 The performances are characterized by collaborations with artists in music, film and theatre and are generally considered to be of modern nature.
 Club Guy & Roni makes productions that tour through Europe.
 Since 2009 the company is subsidized by the NFPK.

-In 2018 Club Guy & Roni started the interdisciplinary movement called NITE together with Noord Nederlands Toneel + Asko|Schönberg + Slagwerk Den Haag.
+In 2018 Club Guy & Roni started the interdisciplinary movement called NITE together with Noord Nederlands Toneel + Het Muziek + Den Haag.